SignTools/SignTools/INSTALL.md

 You need to add at least one code signing profile.

-1. Create a new directory named `data` (if you changed `save_dir` above, use that value)
+1. Create a new folder named `data` (if you changed `save_dir` above, use that value)
-2. Create another directory named `profiles` inside it
+2. Create another folder named `profiles` inside it
-3. Create a new directory named `my_profile` inside `profiles`.
+3. Create a new folder named `my_profile` inside `profiles`.
 You can use any name here, this will be the ID of your signing profile
 4. Put your signing profile's files inside it
 5. Repeat these steps for each signing profile that you want to add

 There are two types of signing profiles, each with different requirements.
-If you can, use a certificate with provisioning profile - it will save you from a lot of limitations.
+If you can, use a "certificate + provisioning profile" - it will save you from a lot of limitations.
 For more information and help, check out the [FAQ page](FAQ.md).
-The file structure is as follows:
+The folder structure is as follows:

 - Certificate + provisioning profile (`cert.p12`, `cert_pass.txt`, `prov.mobileprovision`)